the-meta-value/The-Perfect-Storm/readme.md

 Temporal bias (this is primarily 2025 data, but as we are entering a solar maxima that is predicted to last until around 2030, I plan to make this a longitudinal study)

 ⁘───────── ✧ ════════════•🌞•══════════════ ✧ ──────────⁘

+### Publications of the research

+Ladiosa (Worple), M. (2025).
+The Perfect Storm: Systemic Vulnerability of Large Language Models to Solar Weather.
+Zenodo. https://doi.org/10.5281/zenodo.17678248